 - Students may not enjoy the entirety of the course, depending on their skill level

-Defining Tom Morello’s Electric Guitar Course
+Defining Tom Morello’s Electric Guitar MasterClass

 The core idea of the course is to help you hone your skills, regardless of your proficiency.
 There are plenty of materials and assignments that can turn your passive experience into active learning.

-The course targets several groups – from enthusiasts who play the electric guitar for a hobby, to players aspiring to become professionals.
+The entire course targets several groups – from enthusiasts who play the electric guitar for a hobby, to players aspiring to become professionals.

 That being said, it’s hard to say exactly who would benefit most from the course.

-Again, maintaining the focus on individuality, the course drifts away from a conventional guitar teaching approach, to motivating students to develop their own style rather than emulate other players.
+Again, maintaining the focus on individuality, the course drifts away from a conventional teaching approach, to motivating students to develop their own style rather than emulate other players.

 Tom Morello Teaches Electric Guitar – An Inside Look